saraswatmks/saraswatmks.github.com/_posts/2026/2026-02-26-cross-entropy-likelihood.md

 Lets focus on the two curves below.
 For y=1, loss is high when p-hat is low (model is wrong) and approaches zero as p-hat approaches one.
 For y=0, the mirror image.

 The asymmetry is not a design choice.
-It follows directly from the log of a Bernoulli probability. **Being confidently wrong produces enormous loss** because log of a near-zero probability is a large negative number — and we are minimizing the negation.
+It follows directly from the log of a Bernoulli probability. **Being confidently wrong produces enormous loss** because log of a near-zero probability is a large negative number, and we are minimizing the negation.

 <!-- INSERT CHART: mle-tutorial-chart-training.png -->
 ![Logistic regression training via MLE](/assets/images/mle-tutorial-chart-training.png)